wombleton/gitlaw-nz/acts/I/Immigration Advisers Licensing Act 2007.md

 ##### 7 Witnesses' expenses

-*   (1) Every person attending the Tribunal on a summons, and every other person giving evidence before the Tribunal, is entitled, subject to subclause (2), to be paid, by the party calling that person, witnesses' fees, allowances, and travelling expenses according to the scales for the time being prescribed by regulations made under the [Summary Proceedings Act 1957][161], and those regulations apply accordingly.
+*   (1) Every person attending the Tribunal on a summons, and every other person giving evidence before the Tribunal, is entitled, subject to subclause (2), to be paid, by the party calling that person, witnesses' fees, allowances, and travelling expenses according to the scales for the time being prescribed by regulations made under the [Criminal Procedure Act 2011][162], and those regulations apply accordingly.

     (2) The Tribunal may disallow the whole or any part of any sum payable under subclause (1).

+    Schedule clause 7(1): amended, on 1 July 2013, by [section 413][153] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 8 Power to take evidence on oath

 *   (1) The Tribunal may take evidence on oath and, for that purpose, the Tribunal or any other person acting under the express or implied direction of the Tribunal may administer the oath.

-    (2) On any indictment for perjury it is sufficient to prove that the oath was administered in accordance with subclause (1).
+    (2) On any charge of perjury it is sufficient to prove that the oath was administered in accordance with subclause (1).

+    Schedule clause 8(2): amended, on 1 July 2013, by [section 413][153] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 9 Protection and privileges of witnesses